 As mentioned already in the last section, at leading power in $\Lambda_\mathrm{QCD}/m_b$, these class-I non-leptonic decays are dominated by the color-allowed tree topology with the lowest-order Feynman diagram shown in Fig.~\ref{fig:LO}, and the hard kernels $T_{ij}(u)$ receive only the ``non-factorizable'' vertex corrections~\cite{Beneke:2000ry}, with the corresponding one-loop Feynman diagrams shown in Fig.~\ref{fig:vertex}.
-Note that, because the light-quark pair $(\bar{u}q)$ has to be in a color-singlet configuration to produce the energetic light meson $L$ in the leading Fock-state approximation, the hard kernels $T_{ij}(u)$ receive nonzero contributions only from the color-singlet operators at the zeroth order in $\alpha_s$ and from the color-octet operators at the first order in $\alpha_s$, respectively.
-This means that $T_{ij}(u)\propto 1+\mathcal{O}(\alpha_s^2) + \cdots$ for the color-singlet and $T_{ij}(u)\propto \mathcal{O}(\alpha_s) + \cdots$ for the color-octet operators, respectively.
-It is also observed that, although each of the four vertex diagrams shown in Fig.~\ref{fig:vertex} separately is collinearly and infrared divergent, all these divergences cancel in their sum, yielding therefore a perturbatively calculable $\mathcal{O}(\alpha_{s})$ correction to the hard kernels $T_{ij}(u)$~\cite{Beneke:2000ry,Beneke:2001ev}.
-The explicit evaluation of these diagrams with the insertion of the SM current-current operators given in the Chetyrkin-Misiak-M\"unz (CMM) basis~\cite{Chetyrkin:1996vx,Chetyrkin:1997gb} can be found in ref.~\cite{Beneke:2000ry}.
-Following the same prescriptions as in refs.~\cite{Beneke:2000ry,Beneke:2001ev,Beneke:2003zv}, we present below our results for the $\mathcal{O}(\alpha_{s})$ vertex corrections to the hard kernels $T_{ij}(u)$ resulting from the insertions of the complete set of color-octet four-quark operators with different Dirac structures. \begin{enumerate} \item[$\bullet$] For operators with $\gam^{\mu}(1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$ structure,\footnote{Throughout this paper, we adopt the convention where the Dirac structures before and after the symbol ``$\otimes$'' should be inserted into the quark-bilinear currents $(\bar{c}\cdots b)$ and $(\bar{q}\cdots u)$, respectively.} we have
+It should be noted that, as the light quark-antiquark pair $(\bar{u}q)$ has to be in a color-singlet configuration to produce an energetic light meson $L$ in the leading Fock-state approximation, the hard kernels $T_{ij}(u)$ only receive non-vanishing contributions from the color-singlet operators starting at the zeroth order in $\alpha_s$ and from the color-octet operators starting at the first order in $\alpha_s$, respectively.
+This implies that $T_{ij}(u)\propto 1+\mathcal{O}(\alpha_s^2) + \cdots$ for the color-singlet and $T_{ij}(u)\propto \mathcal{O}(\alpha_s) + \cdots$ for the color-octet operators, respectively.
+It is also observed that, although there exist both collinear and infrared divergences in each of the four vertex diagrams shown in Fig.~\ref{fig:vertex}, these divergences cancel when one sums over all the four diagrams, yielding therefore a finite and perturbatively calculable $\mathcal{O}(\alpha_{s})$ correction to the hard kernels $T_{ij}(u)$~\cite{Beneke:2000ry,Beneke:2001ev}.
+Explicit evaluations of these one-loop vertex diagrams with insertions of the SM current-current operators in the Chetyrkin-Misiak-M\"unz (CMM) basis~\cite{Chetyrkin:1996vx,Chetyrkin:1997gb} can be found, \textit{e.g.}, in refs.~\cite{Beneke:2000ry,Huber:2016xod,Bell:2009nk}.
+Our results for the one-loop vertex corrections to the hard kernels $T_{ij}(u)$, which arise from insertions of the NP four-quark operators present in eq.~\eqref{eq:Hamiltonian} into the Feynman diagrams shown in Fig.~\ref{fig:vertex}, will be presented below.
+This, together with the NLO results of the NP Wilson coefficients $C_{i}(\mu_b)$~\cite{Ciuchini:1997bw,Ciuchini:1998ix,Buras:2000if,Buras:2012gm}, completes our analysis at the NLO in $\alpha_{s}$.